 #3.
 How do you collect samples of groundwater in a desert?

 When we have an area of interest, the first samples we collect come from existing groundwater sampling locations, such as: irrigation wells, domestic wells, stock wells, windmills, and springs.
 There are tens of thousands of such existing groundwater sampling opportunities across Nevada, and we have already collected thousands of groundwater samples from these sources, across many of Nevada’s most prospective valleys.
-When we find areas where samples from existing locations provide indications of elevated gold and other pathfinder elements, as well as when we delineate prospective areas based on other geologic tools that may not possess a sufficient distribution of existing groundwater sampling locations, we use our customized sampling equipment to complete purpose-drilled boreholes to collect groundwater samples at locations of our choosing.
+When we found areas where samples from existing locations provided indications of elevated gold and other pathfinder elements, as well as when we delineated prospective areas based on other geologic tools that may not possess a sufficient distribution of existing groundwater sampling locations, we used customized sampling equipment to complete purpose-drilled boreholes to collect groundwater samples at locations of our choosing.
 This equipment allows us to collect samples from depths that often exceed 60 metres at a sample spacing suitable to respond to direct indications of gold (approximately one sample per square kilometre).
 For more information on our groundwater sampling program, see in Seeing Through Cover.

 #4.
 Parts per trillion!?
 Can you really obtain and believe information from such low levels, or is it just statistical noise?

 Yes, we can obtain high-quality gold-in-groundwater samples and analyze them with high analytical certainty down to the part-per-trillion level; and yes, gold-in-groundwater concentrations at the part-per-trillion level are statistically significant and anomalous compared to the background levels found across Nevada.